 Welcome to the Forest Schools Webpage!

-At Greenfields we are really proud that all the children get to take part in Forest Schools during their time in the Foundation Unit, Key Stage 1 (with Mrs Lyons) and in Year 4 (with Miss Bowering).
+At Greenfields we are really proud that all the children get to take part in Forest Schools during their time in school.

 Our Forest Schools sessions are always dictated by the weather and the seasons.
 The children become familiar with nature, learning to recognise, name and describe the trees and plants on our school site.
 They also get opportunities to use tools under the careful supervision of the teachers allowing them to take risks while learning practical new skills.